 Assume that your readers are going to skim your plan rather than read it word-for-word and treat it as an opportunity to grab their attention with color graphics, tables, and charts (especially with financial forecasts), as well as product images, if applicable.

-This will also help your reader better visualize what your business concept is all about.
+This will also help your reader better visualize what your business model is all about.

 Need some help with this?

-Our business planning wizard comes pre-loaded with modular sections that you can complete in any order and makes it ridiculously easy to generate any financial report you could possibly ever need.
+Our business planning wizard comes pre-loaded with a modular business plan template that you can complete in any order and makes it ridiculously easy to generate everything you need from your value proposition, mission statement, financial projections, competitive advantage, sales strategy, market research, target market, financial statements, marketing strategy, in a way that clearly communicates your business idea.

 Your business isn't static, so why should your business plan be?

-A good business plan is always evolving, and every last detail is rarely ever set in stone.
-This means that the first version of your plan probably won’t (and shouldn’t be) your last.
-A detailed business plan is only as good as its last update.
+Your business strategy is always evolving, and so are good business plans.
+This means that the early versions of your business plans probably won't (and shouldn't be) your last.
+The details of even even the best business plans are only as good as their last update.

-As your business progresses and your ideas about it shift, it’s important revisit your business plan from time to time to make sure it reflects those changes, keeping everything as accurate and up-to-date as possible.
-What good is market analysis if the market has shifted?
-And what good would the business concept be if you've recently pivoted?
+As your business progresses and your ideas about it shift, it's important revisit your business plan from time to time to make sure it reflects those changes, keeping everything as accurate and up-to-date as possible.
+What good is market analysis if the market has shifted and you have an entirely different set of potential customers?
+And what good would the business model be if you've recently pivoted?
+A revised business plan is a solid business plan.
+It doesn't ensure business success, but it certainly helps to support it.

-This rule especially holds true when you go about your market research and learn something that goes against your initial assumptions.
+This rule especially holds true when you go about your market research and learn something that goes against your initial assumptions, impacting everything from your sales strategy to your financial projections.

 More than that, your trusty business plan critic can also give you valuable feedback on how it reads from a stylistic perspective.
 While different investors prefer different styles, the key here is to remain consistent with your audience and business.